ZUBOGU/SimpleDjango/README.md

 ```

 ```
+Toplevel Folders
+In djangular/settings.py
+Setting for templates is a list of dictionaries
+Change ‘DIRS’ to contain top-level templates folder Add STATICFILES_DIRS: a tuple containing top-level static folder

 Routing
 - Add the ngRoute module
 - Configure URLs and Views
 - home.html for global layout
 - Use ng-view to include views

+ngRoute: main HTML file
+When URL changes:
+ngRoute will insert corresponding template inside ng-view tag

+ngRoute: Routing Configuration
+when() associates a URL (string) with a route (object) A route can have templateURL and controller properties otherwise() redirects to a default URL Matches part of URL after # - no page refresh!

+Login and Logout Frontend
+- ng-submit to handle submit button - LoginController
+- Using $location to change path
 ```

 ## Django